webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 ## Installing VirtualBox

-If you do not have the **Oracle VM VirtualBox** already installed on your computer, you need to install it.
+If you don't have **Oracle VM VirtualBox** already installed on your computer, you need to install it.

 ### Ubuntu Linux

-You can either download a package (`.deb`) file and install it, or use the `apt-get` command to install it from an online package repository (recommended).
+You can either download a package (`.deb`) file and install the package, or use the `apt-get` command to install Oracle VM VirtualBox from an online package repository (recommended).

 #### Installing a Package

-Download the appropriate package from [VirtualBox for Linux](https://www.virtualbox.org/wiki/Linux_Downloads) page and install it.
+Download the appropriate package from [VirtualBox for Linux](https://www.virtualbox.org/wiki/Linux_Downloads) page and install the package.

 #### Installing from an Online Package Repository